-Publicity for this picture stated that director Moustapha Akkad intended to make another multi-million epic after this movie, 'Saladin', about the life of the first Sultan of Egypt and Syria and founder of the Ayyubid dynasty.
-The film was to be filmed in Turkey and Morocco, but this never eventuated due to this film's massive failure at the box office.
+Publicity for this picture stated that director Moustapha Akkad intended to make another multi-million epic after this movie called "Saladin" which was about the life of the first Sultan of Egypt and Syria and founder of the Ayyubid dynasty.
+The film was to be filmed in Turkey and Morocco, but this never eventuated, due to the massive failure at the box office of Lion of the Desert (1980).

 The film cost approximately $35 million but only managed to gross about $1 million worldwide, making it one of the largest financial disasters in film history.
 The film was notorious within the film industry for the sheer magnitude of the amount of money the film lost.
 The picture sits alongside a number of other big money losing films of the early 1980s era such as Heaven's Gate (1980), Inchon (1981), Pennies from Heaven (1981) and Raise the Titanic (1980).